yyong-brs/learn-kubernetes/chapter7.md

 You can enable this access with a simple setting in the Pod spec: shareProcess-Namespace: true.
 That means every container in the Pod shares the same compute space and can see each other’s processes.

-**TRY IT NOW** Deploy an update to the sleep Pod so the containers use a shared compute space and can access each other’s processes.
+<b>现在就试试</b> Deploy an update to the sleep Pod so the containers use a shared compute space and can access each other’s processes.

 ```
 # check the processes in the current container: